VeraPancaldiLab/Agent-Based-Model-of-NLC-in-CLL/README.md

 ![fig2](https://raw.githubusercontent.com/VeraPancaldiLab/Agent-Based-Model-of-NLC-in-CLL/master/images/Figure2-edit2.png)
 _**Fig. 2.
 ABM representations.** A) Netlogo simulation of 5000 cells.
 B) Schematic diagram of the agents’ states and behaviors._

+## Videos

+- A video of a simulation of 5000 cells can be found at https://doi.org/10.6084/m9.figshare.21592368.v1.
+- A video of a live-imaging microscopy capture attempting to acquire cell pattern formations is available at https://doi.org/10.6084/m9.figshare.22110926.v1.